Loss & grief therapy in Toronto

 You just need time.
 Time to be with your grief however is shows up and for as long as you need.

-Signs of major depression & complicated grief
+Signs & symptoms of grief

 If you don’t feel better over time, or you develop major depression associated with grief, you could benefit from seeking professional help.